-Then click on the option chain at the right top as shown below.
+After this, click on the option chain at the right top.
 This will take you straight to the Nifty option chain page.

 Or else click the Equity derivatives under live market section type.
 On clicking, the following page would be loaded.

-From the illustration above, the Nifty option chain chart is divided into 2 parts.
-It is then separated in the middle by the strike price.
+As from the image above, the Nifty option chain page is divided into 2 parts.
+It is then separated in the middle by the strike price

-- The right side of the chart shows all the Put Options
+The right side of the page shows all the Put Options

-- The left side of the chart shows all the Call Options
+The left side of the page shows all the Call Options

-- The middle section the chart represents descending list of strike prices of the underlying scrip.
+The middle section the page represents descending list of strike prices of the underlying scrip.

-Let’s discuss each parameters involved in the Nifty option chain.
+Now let us discuss each parameters involved in the Nifty options chain.